 The other option then is to get an AI plugin for your Helpdesk.
-Artificial intelligence can now read unstructured text in the form of customer support tickets and understand the reason for a customer call.
+Artificial intelligence can now read unstructured text in the form of customer support tickets.
+And it understands the reason for a customer call.

-Cx MOMENTS analyses all of your support tickets and provides you with the results in an easy to use dashboard showing you your customer top reasons to contact your support along with how they have trended over time.
-This can all be exported to PowerPoint in one click, saving you 237 days a year reading support tickets to better understand your support.
+Cx Moments analyses all of your support tickets and provides you with the results in an easy to use dashboard.
+It shows you your customer top reasons to contact your support along with how they have trended over time.
+This can all be exported to PowerPoint in one click.
+And it saves you 237 days a year reading support tickets to better understand your support.

 What to Include in My Weekly Report